Albert Kinsey

 Albert John Kinsey (born 19 September 1945) is an English former footballer.
 His regular position was as a forward.
 He was born in Liverpool.
 He played for Manchester United and Wrexham.
 Albert Kinsey played a major role in Wrexham's promotion to League Division 3 in season 1969–1970, finishing as leading scorer in the Football League, with 27 goals.
-Three years later, he became the first player to score a goal in European competition for Wrexham, helping them to draw 1–1 at F.C.Zurich, who were eventually defeated 3–2 on aggregate.
+Three years later, he became the first player to score a goal in European competition for Wrexham, helping them to draw 1–1 at F.C.Zurich, Wrexham won the home leg 2-1.
+Wrexham were eventually defeated 3–2 on aggregate to Hadjuk Split in the next round.
 He later joined Crewe Alexandra before dropping into non-league football with Wigan Athletic, where he scored one goal in five Northern Premier League games in the 1973–74 season.